-Student FinanceYou can use the UCAS Budgeting tool to plan your monthly budget for university.
+Budgeting and applying for Student FinanceYou can use the UCAS Budgeting tool to plan your monthly budget for university.
 Money Saving Expert has a Mythbuster for students.

 Scholarships & BursariesCheck out TheScholarshipHub for UK scholarships, grants or bursaries available for UK/EU students.
 Scholarships available based on a wide range of eligibility criteria, such as academic merit, financial need, special skills and abilities, what your parents do, where you live and more.
 Read the Scholarships Fact Sheet.

 The Guardian have produced a list of universities which offer some of the best scholarships (published in 2015) and the BBC published an article in August 2016 about 10 Alternative Ways to fund your degree.

 Local organisations who offer bursaries or scholarships are: Barnes Workhouse Fund (SW13 residents) and Richmond Parish Lands Charity (TW9, TW10, SW14 and SW13 residents).

 For disabled students (Physical health, mental health, specific learning difficulty), the Government offers information for financial support.